 If you experience trauma to your teeth, cracks are likely to form.
 These cracks lead to discoloration over time causing the affected teeth to look darker than surrounding teeth.
 This is because the cracks accumulate more stain causing debris than the surrounding healthier teeth.
 In-office teeth whitening is your best option for removing those tough stains.

 As we age, our teeth become darker.
 This is due to long term build up of debris in the tiny crevices on the surface of the teeth.
 Genetics can also play a role in how quickly your teeth begin to yellow.
-As time goes by, the stains become stubborn and harder to remove.
+As time goes by, the tooth staining becomes stubborn and harder to remove.
 Don’t wait until more stains accumulate to address the discoloration.
 The sooner you whiten your teeth, the better results you will have.

 If your teeth have become stained or you would like a more sparkly smile, teeth whitening may be for you.
 Schedule a consultation with us today to get started on your path to a brighter, whiter smile!